 We are talking about STDs, mental health issues and other diseases that have a social perception component and that some might not want to be related.
-To use images from a stock photo site like this could be a problem sometimes.
+To use images from a stock photo site like any from that list this could be a problem sometimes.

 Religion and Politics

 These topics are considered sensitive use because there are pretty much as many opinions and stands on the matter as there are people in the world, and it’s such a personal and close-to-heart that sensibilities can easily be touched and the models, photographers and agencies can easily get associated to the ideas represented in visuals using their photos, and that's a problem.